zonemaster/zonemaster/docs/maintenance/TechnicalMaintenancePlan.md

  * Run code integrity tools
  * Agree to release

-After that, se the Release process.
+After that, se the Release Process.

+The Release Manager is responsible for the Release Process and the Relase Management Process, and can veto the decision to execute the release.

 ## Version numbering policy